 Events with Professionals

 Attending conferences on topics related to your career field is a great way to meet professionals working in that field.
 During breaks in the conference or while waiting for events to begin, network with professionals attending the conference.
-If you meet professionals you would like to interview, ask them if they would be willing to meet with you at another time to for an informational interview.
-Telephone or email informational interviews can be completed after the conference if distance is an issue.
+If you meet professionals you would like to interview, ask them if they would be willing to schedule an informational interview.

 Informational interviews can be helpful to learn about careers and to meet professionals in your field who may become part of your network.
 Use the list above to find potential interviewees for informational interviews.